 Standing on the corner of King and Bourke St in Melbourne is a living piece of history; the city's only Honey Locust tree, growing on this same spot for 160 years.
-It is such a fixture in the city that the tower block it stands in front of was designed around it.

 The corner where the tree now stands has an interesting history.

 The first building on the site was erected in 1840.
 Made of wood, it served primarily as the office for the Crown Lands Department, while also being used occasionally as a courthouse.

 In 1841, the Lands Office was moved and the building reassigned to serve as Melbourne's first Supreme Court.

 British born magistrate John Walpole Willis was sent to Melbourne from Sydney to hear the first cases.
 The judge's chambers were in a small brick building at the rear of the court.